Buying Series EE Savings Bonds

 - How much in EE bonds can I buy for myself?

 An EE savings bond is a U.S. Treasury security.
 It earns interest until it reaches 30 years or until you cash it, whichever comes first.

 EE bonds issued since May 2005 earn a fixed rate of interest.
-You know the interest the bond will earn when you buy it.
+When you buy the bond, you know the rate of interest it will earn.

 Older EE bonds earn interest in different ways.
 More on EE Bond Rates